GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/understanding-noise/index.md

 1. The answer to the question above is yes.
 1. Noise is managed in a way that doesn't significantly impact your ability to make a decision based on certain data.
 You can approach this as follows: for an expected minimum number of conversions, you want to keep the noise in the collected metric below a certain %.

-In this section and the following, we'll outline strategies for option 2.
+In this section and the following, we'll outline strategies to achieve 2.

 ## Core concepts